Heritage and culture of the Canary Islands

 Artistic Canary Islander

-As well as internationally famous musicians, such as the great tenor Alfredo Kraus, one of the best opera singers of the 20th century, or the composer Teobaldo Power, the Canary Islands art scene also includes some internationally famous names, such as that of the artist César Manrique, who was from Lanzarote and was a true visionary and pioneer in ecologism; the painters Óscar Domínguez and Néstor Martín-Fernández de la Torre; or the sculptor Martín Chirino.
+As well as internationally-famous musicians like the great tenor Alfredo Kraus, one of the best opera singers of the 20th century, or the composer Teobaldo Power, art in the Canary Islands can boast names of international renown such as the Lanzarote-born artist César Manrique, a visionary and pioneer of environmentalism, the painters Óscar Domínguez and Néstor Martín-Fernández de la Torre, or the sculptor Martín Chirino.

 Imagen